Tong-ZHAO/MVA_Courses_2018/README.md

 # MVA Courses 2018 - 2019

-This repository contains all the Homeworks / Exercices / Projects of the courses I took during M2 MVA during the academic year 2018 - 2019.
+This repository contains all the Homeworks / Exercices / Projects of the courses I took during M2 MVA in the academic year 2018 - 2019.

 ## About MVA